kevinyamauchi/embo-bia-2025/README.md

 6. Work through the notebooks in pairs.
 There are solutions in the `solutions` subdirectory
 7. Post questions to the course forum.

+## References
+**Mesh processing**
+- Foambryo [repo](https://github.com/VirtualEmbryo/foambryo) and [paper](https://www.nature.com/articles/s41592-023-02084-7): This is the surface reconstruction and force inference method we use in this tutorial.
+- [potpourri3d](https://github.com/nmwsharp/potpourri3d): mesh and point cloud processing library
+- [vedo](https://github.com/marcomusy/vedo): Python-based mesh processing library with a focus on scientific data.
+- [pyvista](https://docs.pyvista.org/): Mesh processing and visualization library built on top of [VTK](https://vtk.org/).
+- [surface_morphometrics](https://github.com/GrotjahnLab/surface_morphometrics): pipeline for measuring properties of surfaces.
+Originally designed for cryo-ET data, but likely useful elsewhere.
+- [napari-process-points-and-surfaces](https://github.com/haesleinhuepf/napari-process-points-and-surfaces): napari plugin for processing point clouds and meshes.
+This might not be compatible with recent versions of napari.
+In any case, the source code should give inspiration for how to process meshes.

+**Force inference**
+- Foambryo [repo](https://github.com/VirtualEmbryo/foambryo) and [paper](https://www.nature.com/articles/s41592-023-02084-7): This is the surface reconstruction and force inference method we use in this tutorial.
+- [Image-based force inference by biomechanical simulation](https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1012629): Force inference method that utilizes a biomechanical simulation framework capable of simulating more forces than foam-like models.
+- [Fully three-dimensional force inference in intestinal organoids reveals ratchet-like bud stabilization](https://www.biorxiv.org/content/10.1101/2025.04.02.646749v1.abstract): force inference with pressure, surface tension, and line tension.